Overview of the Program

-The residency training takes place on the campus’ of the North Shore University Hospital and LIJMC with experiences at Huntington Hospital and Syosset Hospital designed to enhance surgical experience.
+The residency training takes place on the campuses of the North Shore University Hospital and LIJMC with experience at Huntington Hospital designed to supplement the surgical training at the core sites.

 The schedule of clinical activities is organized around regular blocks of time, with residents rotating through both core and subspecialty clinical areas.
 Compliance with duty hour regulations is facilitated by a night float system.

 In the intern year (PGY-1), a broad experience in obstetrics, gynecology and neonatology provides the foundation for the first year of training.
 Rotations in the Medical Out-Patient Department, the Emergency Department and the SICU enhance the residents' primary and critical care skills.
 As a junior resident (PGY-2), involvement in the full spectrum of obstetric and gynecologic cases fosters the ongoing development of clinical expertise.
 This growth is supported by rotations in gynecologic oncology, sonography, colposcopy, pathology, and experience in the Breast Clinic.
 The first two years of training are also characterized by an abundant ambulatory surgery schedule and increasing responsibility during in-patient procedures.

 Senior residents (PGY-3) take on greater responsibility on the various obstetric and gynecologic services, both managing more complex clinical problems and supporting the more junior residents (under the supervision of service attendings), including maternal fetal medicine, reproductive endocrinology and infertility, and urogynecology.